-Risks Related to the Arrangement
+Risks Related to the NorRock Acquisition

-The issuance of Units under the Arrangement and their subsequent sale may cause the market price of the Units to decline.
+The issuance of Units under the NorRock Acquisition and their subsequent sale may cause the market price of the Units to decline.

-As of January 24, 2012, 31,074,386 Units were issued and outstanding and an aggregate of 4,600,000 Units were issuable upon the exercise or conversion of outstanding Trust convertible securities.
+As of February 1, 2012, 60,649,719 Units were issued and outstanding (including 29,575,333 Units issued as part of the NorRock Acquisition) and an aggregate of up to 4,600,000 Units were issuable upon the exercise or conversion of outstanding Trust convertible securities not including the Rights.
 In addition, the Trust's 8% convertible secured debentures may, in certain circumstances, be converted into Units as described in the AIF.
-The Trust currently expects that, in connection with the Arrangement it will issue approximately 29,432,120 Units (See "Recent Developments - NorRock Acquisition") and approximately 2,543,352 Rights which may be issuable into a further 2,543,352 Units (assuming that in calculating the number of Units to be issued in payment of the Deferred Payment that the five day volume-weighted average trading price of the Units is \$1.73).
-The issuances of these new Units will not be subject to any "lock-up" agreements and therefore may become eligible for sale in the public market from time to time and could depress the market price of the Units.
+The issuance of these new Units is not subject to any "lock-up" agreements and therefore may become eligible for sale in the public market from time to time and could depress the market price for the Units.